lucievomelova/RhythmRecognition/README.md

 ## Documentation and examples
 There is documentation provided for the whole package.
 It was generated using `pdoc` which is an automatic documentation generator.
 It can be found in the `documentation/` directory.
-There are also jupyter notebooks showing example usages of the provided code, they are located in the `exmaples/` directory.
+There are also Jupyter Notebooks showing example usages of the provided code, they are located in the `examples/` directory.

 ## Tests